 On March 9, Governor DeSantis issued Executive Order 20-52, declaring a State of Emergency for COVID-19.
 By declaring a State of Emergency, Governor DeSantis is ensuring that state and local governments have the resources and flexibility they need to prepare and respond.

-COVID-19 Cases
+More Information on COVID-19